Stayner Richards

-Stayner Richards (December 20, 1885 – May 28, 1953) was a Mormon missionary in the United Kingdom and was a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1951 until his death.
+Stayner Richards (December 20, 1885 – May 28, 1953) was a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1951 until his death.

 Richards was born in Salt Lake City, Utah Territory.
-He was the brother of Stephen L Richards, who would become an apostle in the LDS Church, and the grandson of Willard Richards, who was also an apostle.
-From 1908 to 1910, Richards was a missionary for the LDS Church in the United Kingdom.
+He was the brother of Stephen L Richards, who would become an LDS Church apostle, and the grandson of Willard Richards, who was also an apostle.
+From 1908 to 1910, Richards was an LDS Church missionary in the United Kingdom.

-From 1916 to 1928, Richards was the bishop of the Highland Park Ward of the LDS Church in Salt Lake City.
-He was a stake president in the church from 1937 to 1949.
+From 1916 to 1928, Richards was the bishop of the church's Highland Park Ward in Salt Lake City.
+He was also a stake president from 1937 to 1949.

-From 1949 to 1952, Richards was the president of the British Mission of the church.
-In October 1951, while he was acting as the mission president, he became an Assistant to the Quorum of the Twelve Apostles.
+From 1949 to 1952, Richards was president of the church's British Mission.
+In October 1951, while serving as a mission president, he was called as an Assistant to the Quorum of the Twelve Apostles.
 As a mission president he helped select the property for the planned London England Temple.
-Richards was an Assistant to the Twelve until his death from pancreatitis in Salt Lake City, Utah.
-He was buried at Salt Lake City Cemetery.
+Richards was an Assistant to the Twelve until his death from pancreatitis in Salt Lake City.
+He was buried at the Salt Lake City Cemetery.

-Richards was married to Jane Foote Taylor and was the father of six children.
+Richards was married to Jane Foote Taylor, who he married in December 1911..
+They were the parents of six children.
 One of their children was the hymn composer G. William Richards.